bL34cHig0/bL34cHig0.github.io/_posts/2024-1-2-Ethical-Hacking-Stages.md

 When gathering information from breached credentials, we should look out for potential **repeat offenders** (users that use the same username more than once as their credential).

-**Credential stuffing** is when we already know the passwords and we make some modifications like changing some characters to upper or lower cases.
+**Credential stuffing** is when we collect account credentials (typically **usernames** or **email addresses** and the corresponding **passwords**) from data breah, and then use these credentials to gain access to user accounts on other systems.
+We can also make modifications to the passwords like changing some characters to upper or lower cases.

 ### Hunting Breached Credentials